pavolvarga/brainfuck-in-js/README.md

 <br/>

 Each program accepts command line arguments (which represents inputs to the brainfuck).
 These arguments are validated using javascript.
-If they are valid then these arguments are passed to the brainfuck program.
-If for example a program requires numbers, then arguments are parsed by javascript before being passed to the brainfuck program.
+If they are valid then these arguments are passed to the brainfuck program / function.
+If for example a program requires numbers, then arguments are parsed by javascript before being passed to the brainfuck program / function.
 No conversion from ASCII to characters is done.

 ## How to run